 - 1. Thorough preparation and active participation based on the assigned texts and multimedia materials listed below; - 2.
-Four to five hours per week of independent study and review following the syllabus and study guides; - 3.
-Twelve weekly 1 hour conversation sessions led by a native-speaking conversation partner; - 4.
-Weekly self assessments due at the end of each week; - 5.
+Four to five hours per week of independent study and review following the preparation instructions on the syllabus; - 3.
+Twelve weekly 1 hour conversation sessions led by a native-speaking conversation partner; - Weekly self -assessments due at the end of each week (no later than 9:00 am the following Monday morning); - 5.
 Final oral evaluation given by a professor who is a specialist in the language being studied.

+Prerequisite

-Prerequisite: The prerequisite for Moroccan Arabic IV is Moroccan Arabic III or the equivalent.
+Completion of Levantine Arabic III or the equivalent.